mukunda18/YatraSathi/README.md

 Key technical accomplishments of the project include:

-- Geospatial trip matching using **PostGIS ST_DWithin** and **GIST spatial indexes** for efficient proximity queries across large trip datasets
+- Geospatial trip matching using **PostGIS ST_Intersects** against route buffers for efficient pickup/dropoff proximity matching along the entire trip path
 - A trip-specific **WebSocket Hub** pattern in Go that broadcasts driver location updates only to passengers participating in that specific trip
-- Fully custom **JWT-based authentication** with HTTP-only cookie sessions and **Next.js middleware**-enforced route protection — no third-party auth providers
+- Fully custom **JWT-based authentication** with HTTP-only cookie sessions and **Next.js middleware**-enforced route protection (via route groupings and server-side session validation)
 - An integrated **AI chatbot** powered by **Google Gemini** for in-app trip guidance and travel assistance
-- A normalized relational schema designed to **Third Normal Form (3NF)** with referential integrity, domain constraints, and strategic indexing across all entities
+- A normalized relational schema designed with PostGIS spatial types, transactions, and strategic indexing across all entities

 ---